eyeseast/podcasts/README.md

 ## Usage

+Download this repository and unpack it somewhere, like your desktop.

+### Podcast feeds

 To subscribe to feeds, you'll need the RSS link for the podcast of your choice.
-I've included three my oldest likes -- [But Why](https://www.npr.org/podcasts/474377890/but-why-a-podcast-for-curious-kids), [Circle Round](https://www.wbur.org/podcasts/circleround) and [Million Bazillion](https://www.marketplace.org/shows/million-bazillion/).
+I've included three that my kids like -- [But Why](https://www.npr.org/podcasts/474377890/but-why-a-podcast-for-curious-kids), [Circle Round](https://www.wbur.org/podcasts/circleround) and [Million Bazillion](https://www.marketplace.org/shows/million-bazillion/).
 A URL for each feed goes on its own line in `feeds.txt`, like this:

 ```
 https://podcasts.vpr.net/but-why